-Elective Courses for the MBA with Concentration in Innovation and Entrepreneurship challenges entail new approaches, in matters of creativity management or formula development for new proposals for products, services and even business models.
+Elective Courses for the MBA with Concentration in Innovation and Entrepreneurship BIE6031 - Innovation Strategy (3 Credits)

+Over time, consumer habits and needs have evolved and continue to do so continuously.
+Consequently, the strategy and objectives of companies must be adapted.
+The arrival of social networks, together with the need to adapt to the existing crisis environment, has increased the challenges that companies face.
+These challenges entail new approaches, in matters of creativity management or formula development for new proposals for products, services and even business models.
 This course provides student with an overview of the challenges and opportunities presented by the current environment, management methodologies and tools, and the basic concepts of the value chain, among others.